 Here are some tips to identify false or misleading claims:

 - Be suspicious of products that claim to treat a wide range of diseases.

 - Personal testimonials are no substitute for scientific evidence.

 - Few diseases or conditions can be treated quickly, so be suspicious of any therapy claimed as a “quick fix.”

 - If it seems too good to be true, it probably is.

 - “Miracle cures,” which claim scientific breakthroughs or contain secret ingredients, are likely a hoax.

-If you have a question about a treatment or test found online, talk to your health care provider or doctor.
+If you have symptoms of COVID-19, follow the Centers for Disease Control and Prevention’s guidelines, and speak to your medical professional.
+If you have a question about a treatment or test found online, talk to your health care professional.
 If you have a question about a medication, call your pharmacist or the FDA.
 The FDA’s Division of Drug Information (DDI) will answer almost any drug question.
 DDI pharmacists are available by email, email@example.com, and by phone, 1-855-543-DRUG (3784) and 301-796-3400.

 The sale of fraudulent COVID-19 products is a threat to the public health.
 The best way to prevent COVID-19 is to get vaccinated.
 If you are concerned about COVID-19, talk to your health care professional and follow the advice of the FDA’s federal partners about how to prevent the spread of this illness.